 Latest Additions to library

-Floods are one of the biggest causes of human and economic losses around the world, and this paper aims to improve flood risk management by better predicting the possible consequences, with a broadly applicable model.
-This paper presents a hydrological model to simulate streamflow for all sizes of bodies of water in order to predict flood magnitude and resultant economic losses.
+Floods are one of the primary causes of human and economic losses around the world.
+This paper aims to improve flood risk management by better predicting the possible consequences, with a broadly applicable model.
+The authors present a hydrological model to simulate streamflow for all sizes of bodies of water in order to predict flood magnitude and resultant economic losses.

 This document examines the Israeli government’s decision to establish a military cyber command.
 It provides insight as to why the structure was reorganized to be more unified instead of split among other commands.
 It also analyzes the organizational structure of the cyber command, what specific role or actions it might be responsible for, and where that role falls among other cyber agencies.